top of page

 How CMS GeoScience overcomes the challenges of working in busy ports

-We undertook a geotechnical survey for the Port of London Authority (PLA) and DP World London Gateway.
-Work was carried out across three days last month on the project's Berths 5 and 6 to acquire essential environmental and geotechnical data for regulatory compliance and project design.
+We undertook a geotechnical survey for the Port of London Authority (PLA) as part of an expansion of one of the UK’s busiest container terminals, DP World London Gateway.
+Work was carried out in September 2025 on the project's Berths 5 and 6 to acquire essential environmental and geotechnical data for regulatory compliance and project design.

-“The Port Of London Hydrographic Service chartered CMS Geoscience‘s MV Flatholm as a turn-key solution platform to complete a coring and sampling campaign at 21 sites for our client at London Gateway, Thameshaven,” said Jim Powell, Hydrographic Operations Manager at PLA.
+“The Port of London Hydrographic Service chartered CMS GeoScience‘s MV FlatHolm as a turn-key solution platform to complete a coring and sampling campaign at 21 sites for our client at London Gateway, Thameshaven,” said Jim Powell, Hydrographic Operations Manager at PLA.

 The survey site was located directly opposite Berth 4, an active and busy container terminal.
 Our team had to operate with strict adherence to PLA navigational controls and exclusion zones, while continuously coordinating with the port’s vessel traffic services.
-The PLA supported our work with planned vessel movements to allow team to work around marine traffic.
+The PLA supported our work with planned vessel movements to allow the team to work around marine traffic.
+It was essential to design a sampling campaign that could accurately delineate potential hotspots for regulatory bodies.
+To add to this, the survey had to account for the potential of residual unexploded ordnance (UXO), and strict adherence to our UXO encounter procedures onboard.

-Our team, operating from the MV Flatholm, executed a meticulously planned vibrocore sampling campaign over three days.
-We acquired 21 vibrocore samples and 21 surface grab samples, as well as over 160 sets of sub samples, gathering the necessary geotechnical and environmental data to inform the project.
+This dynamic and high-risk environment demanded not just technical expertise, but a strong commitment to operational safety.
+Our team, operating from the MV FlatHolm, executed a meticulously planned vibrocore sampling campaign over three days.
+We acquired 21 vibrocore samples and 21 surface grab samples, as well as over 160 sets of sub-samples, gathering the necessary geotechnical and environmental data to inform the project.

 We maintained continuous communication with port operations, navigating the heavy marine traffic and tidal constraints with seamless coordination.
 Working closely with the PLA ensured that all project objectives were met safely and efficiently.